Lone Working Policy and Procedures

 Purpose & Background

 The policy needs to be clear on who is responsible for what, including employees themselves.
-For example, employees need to take reasonable care of their own personal safety, including not putting themselves into a situation which could compromise their safety.
+For example, employees need to take reasonable care of their own personal safety, including not putting themselves in a situation that could compromise their safety.
+Make this clear by outlining the procedures lone workers are expected to complete while working alone (e.g. check in with a buddy upon arrival at a site).

 Help & Support

-Make sure you include information on who employees can contact if they have concerns about their personal safety.
-Name and provide contact details for external agencies, charities or a union too.
+The most effective way to keep your employees protected is to have an open line of communication about how safe they feel and any areas for improvement.
+To maximise this, make sure you include information on who employees can contact if they have concerns about their personal safety or have any ideas for how health and safety protocols can be improved.
+Name and provide contact details for external agencies, charities or a union.